 - Meditate beforehand.

 - Use your intuition and provide support for the dying person’s belief system.

 - Avoid burnout, stresses, emotional distress, and unrealistic expectations.

 - Don’t vigil if you are sick or emotionally strained.

 - Don’t vigil too many days in a row.

 - Have a snack.
 Drink water.
 Silence your phone.

 - Exercise.
 Work with your own energy, whatever it is today.
 Take a walk, wash your hands, get fresh air.

 - Feel gratitude, for vigiling is a privilege and an honor to be invited into.

-The Samye team is working on bringing you a new and updated presentation of our Noble Living, Noble Caring, Noble Dying resource center.
-Our new landing page will allow you to easily explore and share these precious resources.
+Please check out our new Noble Living, Noble Caring, Noble Dying resource center.
+This new page will allow you to easily explore these precious resources.